 For people with disabilities, finding employment can present many challenges.
 However, for many individuals finding the right supports, services or assistive technology can make all the difference in obtaining enjoyable and sustainable employment.

 We can discuss a consumer’s options in regards to addressing possible obstacles around their disability.
 These are a few of the community agencies that might be able to help:

 It has one office in Lansing and eight others throughout the state.
 To find the nearest location, click on the office locator.

 In addition to these agencies, there are also programs that might be able to help.

-- Personal Assistance Services Reimbursement for Employment Services Program (PASREP): although no applicants are currently currently being accepted in Wayne County, it is the state program that helps employed people with disabilities to pay for personal assistants that allow them to maintain employment and their independence.
+- Personal Assistance Services Reimbursement for Employment Services Program (PASREP): although no applicants are currently being accepted in Wayne County, this is the state program that helps employ people with disabilities to pay for personal assistants that allow them to maintain employment and their independence.

-- Ticket To Work: the federal program that helps consumers transition from Social Security to employment.
+- Ticket To Work: This is a federal program that helps consumers transition from Social Security to employment.

-So whether discussing employment obstacles or discussing possible employment options, feel free to contact Disability Network.
+To discuss employment obstacles or possible employment options please feel free to contact Disability Network.